 You’ve spent months preparing for a hearing with the Illinois Secretary of State to get your driving privileges restored after many years of having a revoked license.
 You’ve done everything asked of you including completing treatment, classes, and an evaluation.
 However, the big day arrives, and you find out you have been denied your request.
-The denial is not only for reinstatement but also a restricted driving permit (RDP).
+The denial is not only for reinstatement but also for a restricted driving permit (RDP).

 The license reinstatement attorneys at The Law Office of Don Cary Collins are here to help.
 We have represented thousands of drivers in the Belleville, IL area.
 Some of our clients have previously had hearings either on their own or with another attorney and were denied.
 As a result of this, we have had many opportunities to review prior denial orders.
 We have the experience to tell you why people are being denied their driving privileges.

 The Top Four Most Common Reasons Why You Are Denied

 The petitioner is classified as high-risk and has failed to document or demonstrate an adequate support system.

 Petitioners who are classified as drug or alcohol-dependent are required to demonstrate an ongoing recovery or support program.
 They also are required to document involvement in those programs through letters from the support group.
 These letters must contain certain minimum information as required by the Illinois Secretary of State’s rules.
 Many petitioners often fail to meet these requirements, especially in the care of “non-traditional” support systems such as the church of family and friends.
 Petitioners who are involved in these support groups often are unable to explain how their involvement assists them in maintaining their sobriety and abstinence.

 The petitioner fails to properly acknowledge the existence or reasons for a drug or drinking problem.